 Maintenance costs for BEVs are far lower, because electric cars involve fewer moving parts and don’t require oil changes.
 Their gearboxes are simpler, requiring less money spent on wear and tear.
 As the technology continues to improve, we’ll see even greater savings in the future.

 However, there are other areas where it costs more to run an electric vehicle.
 One example is car insurance, which is more expensive than it is for conventional vehicles.
 Premiums tend to be higher because EVs are heavier than traditional cars, which can cause additional damage during impact.
 And although maintenance is cheaper, when something does go wrong repairs can be costly.
-Fewer parts means that if the powertrain is knocked out, it costs more to replace.

 Yes - they pose no more of a risk to drivers’ and passengers’ safety than petrol cars and each model is naturally put through rigorous safety tests, both by manufacturers and independent safety bodies.
 There have been a small number of fires caused by the lithium batteries in Tesla cars, but data has been published showing that these are no more common than fires caused by regular cars.